 “I was halfway there when I realized I didn't have my wallet.”

-You're telling your friend a story about a funny thing that happened to you on the way to work.
+You're telling your friend a story about something funny that happened to you on the way to work.
 You've described leaving the house and starting to drive.
-Then you tell the funny thing that happened:
+Then you say this to describe the funny thing that happened.

 I was halfway there when I realized I didn't have my wallet.